The one thing you want to do for your dog is to protect him from harm at all times.

 Clearly, the number of unnecessary vaccines our dogs get is out of control.
 And so is the potential for damage.

 Take Back Control

-If the information we’ve presented in this article makes you think that you should lighten your dog’s vaccine schedule, then do it.
-Don’t expect your vet to do it for you.
-And don’t go to groomers, training facilities or boarding kennels that require too many vaccines.
-There are enlightened vets and businesses out there and your dollars would be much better spent supporting these fine people instead of the businesses who are asking you to subject your dog to an unnecessary and dangerous vaccination protocol.
+There are enlightened vets and businesses out there who don’t have these rules.
+Your dollars are much better spent supporting these fine people.
+Don’t encourage the businesses who are asking you to subject your dog to an unnecessary and dangerous vaccination protocol.

 Dr. Schultz summarizes his 40 years of research with the following:

 “Only one dose of the modified-live canine ‘core’ vaccine (against CDV, CAV-2 and CPV-2) or modified-live feline ‘core’ vaccine (against FPV, FCV and FHV), when administered at 16 weeks or older, will provide long lasting (many years to a lifetime) immunity in a very high percentage of animals.”